 - Tutorial on Writing your First mesibo Enabled Application to learn about creating a mesibo application and adding users.

-Conference Room Permissions
+Conference Room Permissions and Settings

 For any conference room, you can set the following permissions:

 - Who can publish: If only selected members can publish streams or anyone in the group can publish

 - Who can view: If only selected members can view streams or anyone in the group can view

 - Who can list: If only selected members can get the list of participants or anyone in the group can get

 - Who can send messages: If only selected members can send messages to the group or anyone in the group can message